linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Britain Buys Back 13,588,900 Gold; Federal Reserve Sells Final Portion of Sum Earmarked in War Payment

-"The Federal Reserve Bank of New York sold yesterday to the Bank of England  $13,588,900 of gold, consisting of the remaining portion of the$ 95,550,000 of bullion earmarked in London for the account of the local Reserve Bank on Dec.
+"The Federal Reserve Bank of New York sold yesterday to the Bank of England  \$13,588,900 of gold, consisting of the remaining portion of the\$ 95,550,000 of bullion earmarked in London for the account of the local Reserve Bank on Dec.
 15 in connection with Great Britain's payment of her war-debt instalment. [sic]"

 New York Times